-Figure 3a and 3b Thoracic radiographs of a dog with moderate heartworm disease.
-(Image credit: Dr. Ajay Sharma and Ms. Molly Savadelis.)
+Figure 3 Ventrodorsal (a) and left lateral (b) thoracic radiographs of a dog with moderate heartworm disease.
+(Image credit: Dr. A. Sharma and Ms. M. Savadelis)

 Coughing dogs with confirmed heartworm infection should be managed symptomatically with anti-inflammatory doses of corticosteroid while specific treatment (see below) is started.
 Dogs exhibiting severe clinical signs of heartworm disease should be stabilized before administering an adulticide by administration of ancillary medications such as glucocorticosteroids, diuretics, vasodilators, positive inotropic agents, and fluid therapy.